vbrh-immalle/faq/microsoft.md

 Microsoft is certainly headed in a better direction now, but they are literally a decade behind.

-We are not fans of those live in mediocrity chasing and copying those who are successful while denying them credit and screaming like banshees that they are the best.
+We are not fans of those who live in mediocrity chasing and copying those who are successful while denying them credit and screaming like banshees that they are the best.